 - Yoga Sutras, Bhagavad Gita, Hatha Yoga Pradipika, and Vedic Philosophy

-- Specific Modules and Mini Certifications: The 2019-20 Advanced Training will offer some of the following: Yin Yoga, Restorative Yoga, Prenatal Yoga, Thai Yoga, Yoga Nidra
+- Specific Modules and Certifications: The 2019-20 Advanced Training will offer some of the following: Yin Yoga, Restorative Yoga, Thai Yoga, and more TBA.

 Training Requirements: ✓ Completed a 500-hour teacher training with a RYS 500, OR

 ✓ Completed a 200-hour teacher training with a RYS 200 AND an additional 300 hours of training with either the same RYS or a different RYS registered as a RYS 300